RUB-EP1/ExercisesDataAnalysisWS2425/lectures/README.md

 - [Lecture-06-b](lecture-06-b.jl): Forward AD and Dual numbers
 - [Lecture-06-c](lecture-06-c.jl): AD in reverse mode
 - [Lecture-07-a](lecture-07-a.jl): Hypothesis testing and Poisson distribution
+- [Lecture-07-a](lecture-08-a.jl): CLb and CLsn, and CLs for hypothesis testing.
+Brazil flag plot.
+- [Lecture-09-a](lecture-09-a.jl): Neyman's construction of confidence intervals